Thurler/touhou-labyrinth-2-speedrun/routes/ng/murakumo.md

 ![](img/murakumo/16-01-explore.png)

-* When you reach the 17F relay point, go back to Gensokyo
+* When you reach the 17F relay point, keep going

 ## <a id="Header-6-2"></a>Explore 17F (Part 1)

 * Enter the dungeon (17F)
-* Leave after getting the treasures on northern end
+* Leave after getting the treasure on northern end

 ![](img/murakumo/17-01-goddess.png)